com-480-data-visualization/data-visualization-project-2021-bit-shiba/README.md

 ### Dataset

-> Find a dataset (or multiple) that you will explore.
-Assess the quality of the data it contains and how much preprocessing / data-cleaning it will require before tackling visualization.
-We recommend using a standard dataset as this course is not about scraping nor data processing.

 [Pokémon](https://en.wikipedia.org/wiki/Pok%C3%A9mon) shortened from Pocket Monster, is any of the documented species of the organisms that have evolved and inhabited the fictional “Pokémon World” with an innate connection to element-based supernatural powers.
 Officially, Pokémon is a Japanese media franchise managed by The Pokémon Company, a company founded by Nintendo, Game Freak, and Creatures.
 This year is in commemoration of the twenty-fifth anniversary of the Pokémon franchise, which began with the original Japanese release of [Pocket Monsters Red and Green](https://en.wikipedia.org/wiki/Pok%C3%A9mon_Red_and_Green) for the Game Boy on February 27, 1996.